Russco Electronics ad as seen in the 1981 National Association of Broadcasters (NAB) Convention program

 SPAM!
 SPAM!
 SPAM!

-Due to the overwhelming amout of spam invading our email inbox, I am forced to remove the actual email links from this website.
-The spam-bots have apparently gotten our address, and I spend WAY too much time filtering through messages in Russian and offers from Canadian phamacies!
-So, to try to cut down on this, I will be replacing the actual link with this text: parts (at) rusccoturntables (dot com).
+Due to the overwhelming amount of spam invading our email inbox, I am forced to remove the actual email links from this website.
+The spam-bots have apparently gotten our address, and I spend WAY too much time filtering through messages in Russian and offers from Canadian pharmacies!
+So, to try to cut down on this, I will be replacing the actual link with this text: parts (at) russcoturntables (dot com).
 I trust that most people who are savvy enough to navigate this (or just about any other) website, can figure out how to make the email address work.
 If not, feel free to call the number listed below, during the business hours outlined in the footer on each page of this site.
-Thank you for your understanding!--Skeeter Nash, Owner
+Thank you for your understanding!--Tim Goodrich, Owner

-UPDATE 4/9/2013 2145 UTC Thanks for your interest in the world of vintage broadcast idler drive turntables!
+Thanks for your interest in the world of vintage broadcast idler drive turntables!
 And for those with whom we have done business, we appreciate your support!
-If you haven't done so already, we invite you to follow us on Twitter and Facebook!
-Scroll down the page for the links!
+If you haven't done so already, we invite you to follow us on Twitter and 'Like' our Facebook page!

 THE LATEST NEWS...
 RUSSCO TURNTABLES.COM WRITTEN UP IN eNEWS FROM TELOS/OMNIA/AXIA NEWSLETTER